shnam7/gulp-build-manager/docs/builders/writing-custom-builders.md

 Closes the stream.
 Default action just calls stream.pipe()gulp.dest()) and returns the stream.

 #### OnPostBuild(stream, mopts, conf)
 Post build actions.
-Default action calls stream.pipe(livereload()) if livereload is enabled by conf.watch.livereload property, and Returns the stream.
+Default action is just returns the stream.

+#### reload(stream, mopts, conf)
+Reload the changed contents into web browsers.
+This is called automatically at the end of the build process.

 ### Example: adding debug() function to GSassBuilder stream